 The challenges facing current education reform efforts

 Our experience in schools and districts across the country has led us to design a school model in response to the intractable problems that have prevented well-intentioned reform efforts from significantly improving struggling schools.
-Four such obstacles encountered time and again by districts are:
+Five such obstacles encountered time and again by districts are:

 1.)
 Shrinking Educator Pools